 You should not be afraid of depression, and never think that this is the only thing defining your partner.
 Depression does not turn a person into a threat, no matter how much the media might want to make you believe that.
 Last, but not least, you should take good care of yourself and not become a crutch for your partner.
 You share the journey of life, but you should each take care of your own health.
 (R)

-CareClinic, a health app that can help you effectively manage depression
+Health app that can help you manage depression

 Whether you suffer from depression or you know someone who battles this condition, CareClinic can be a valuable app when it comes to the actual management of such health problems.
 The application, which is free and available on both iOS and Android, allows you to record symptoms specific to depression.
 You can, thus, see how frequently these manifest themselves and also identify potential triggers/causes.

 The CareClinic health app allows you to set up reminders for therapy appointments and medication so that you can guarantee the treatment adherence and get better as soon as it is possible.
 You can write your feelings in the built-in journal and see an overview of your emotional health through the monthly reports.